DataDog/hiring-engineers/answers.md

-It's important to note the specific locations of these two files.
+**Please Note** It's important to note the specific locations of these two files.
 It's also important that both the names of the configuration and check files are matching.
 The YAML file below is located at ```/etc/datadog/conf.d/my_metric.yaml```

 ```